 In order to bring you the best organic produce, some ingredients may differ from those depicted.

-Malai potato kofta curry with toasted naan
+Malai potato kofta dumplings with curry sauce and toasted naan

-Vegan, Soy-Free, Dairy-Free, Mediterranean
+Mediterranean, Vegan, Soy-Free, Dairy-Free

 2 Servings, 790 Calories/Serving